Cindy Walsh

 Cindy Walsh (born September 13, 1979) is a Canadian retired soccer player who played as a defender.
 She has been a member of the Canada women's national team.

 College career

-She attended the University of Hartford, playing for the NCAA Division 1 Hartford Hawks on a full athletic scholarship.
+She attended the University of Hartford, playing for the NCAA Division I Hartford Hawks on a full athletic scholarship.
 She started 80 games, missing only 3 because of emergency surgery to remove a ruptured appendix in 2000.
 She was voted Rookie of the Year and named to the conference 1st team in 2000, 2001 and 2003 and named 2nd team in 2002.
 She had a career high of 11 assists and 7 goals in 2002, and played a variety of positions from defender, midfielder and striker.

 Club career

 Between 2001 and 2014 she competed in the now defunct semi-professional W-League, which was among the top leagues in North America.
 In 13 years she played with the Laval Dynamites, Toronto Inferno, Western Mass Lady Pioneers, and Laval Comets.
 She was named to the W-League All-Conference team in 2008.
 She was also named league all-star team and named as W-League Defender of the Year in 2012.
 In 2019, she played with FC Sélect Rive-Sud in the Première Ligue de soccer du Québec.